Everyone has an inner RAINBOW

 Also, I expanded the Center for Gender Sanity’s Diagram of Sex and Gender:

-Since then, I have been presenting those expanded ADDRESSING & Sexual Identity Models to encourage corporations, agencies, therapists, and individuals to be more inclusive and accepting of diversity.
+For many years after graduation, I was presenting those expanded ADDRESSING & Sexual Identity Models to encourage corporations, agencies, therapists, and individuals to be more inclusive and accepting of diversity all over the country.

-Then, yesterday after presenting at the Southern PFLAG Conference in New Orleans, it hit me.
+Then, a day after presenting at the Southern PFLAG Conference in New Orleans, it hit me.
 Here I am presenting this wonderful information but highlighting other people’s work.
 I revisited the idea of coming up with my own model.
 Once I sat down, I realized it was right in front of me, all along.
-Still diversity is what it is so the categories are very similar to Dr. Hays’ work.
+The categories are similar to Dr. Hays’ work.
 BUT, I MADE MY OWN MODEL:

 Chandler’s RAINBOW Model (of course, that’s the name!)